 YANA WEBINAR SERIES

-Announcing the YANA Fundraising Webinar Series!
-Join Yale alumni fundraising experts to learn everything from the basics of fundraising to tips on making the most of social media.
-Each session will be 1 hour: a 40-minute presentation, followed by 20 minutes of Q&A.
+Join Yale alumni experts as we explore the dynamic and rapidly-evolving facets of the social impact sector.
+Each session will be 1-hour: a 40-minute presentation, followed by 20 minutes of Q&A.

 Wednesday, October 3, 1:00-2:00 PM ET